At St Margaret's we follow the new accredited phonics scheme called Supersonic Phonics.

 It is intended that each of the first six aspects should be dipped into, rather than going through them in any order, with a balance of activities.
 Aspect 7 will usually come later, when children have had plenty of opportunity to develop their sound discrimination skills.

 The aspects cover;

-Typical activities for teaching Phase 1 phonics include 'listening' walks, playing and identifying instruments, action songs, learning rhymes and playing games like I Spy.
+Typical activities for teaching Basics 1 phonics include 'listening' walks, playing and identifying instruments, action songs, learning rhymes and playing games like I Spy.

 This phase is intended to develop children’s listening, vocabulary and speaking skills.